-Software training is critical in any modern office, whether onboarding one new employee or implementing a platform for thousands.
-Understanding how to effectively train for competency in a variety of digital tools has become a challenge for enterprise organizations.
+Effective employee software training is critical in any modern office, whether onboarding one new employee or implementing a platform for thousands.
+Understanding how to effectively train people in a variety of digital tools has become a challenge for enterprise organizations.

 The Digital Adoption Platform (DAP) is a new digital tool that addresses many of the shortcomings of traditional software training.
 Wondering if it could be a fit for your company?